yuwchen/EMMA/README.md

 Transform waveform to spectrogram by STFT, and divide spectrogram by frame size 64.

-Setup yout dataset to be the following structure.
+Setup your dataset to be the following structure.

 ```
 /path/to/clean